 4- Do geometric shapes have names?

-Yes, geometric shapes have specific names that help identify and describe their properties.
-These names are based on the number of sides, angles, or particular characteristics of the shapes.
+Yes, geometric shapes have special names that help us understand and describe their features.
+These names come from the number of sides, angles, or traits of the shapes.
 For example:

 - Circle